Lieb-Robinson bounds with exponential-in-volume tails: Accuracy of classical simulations of quantum dynamics

 boxes, because each $S_m$ only forbids its $3^d-1$ neighbors to be selected at the same time.
-Here we need the $-1$ in \eqref{eq:M>Sb} to also avoid boxes neighboring $b_0$.
+Here we need the $-1$ in Eq.~\eqref{eq:M>Sb} to also avoid boxes neighboring $b_0$.

 For a given $S_{\rm b}$, after finding these $M$ boxes $S_m$ together with their surrounding boxes $B_m$, we can then apply Theorem \ref{thm:exponential_H} to bound $\norm{A(S_{\rm b};t)}$.
-The reason is that although Theorem \ref{thm:exponential_H} is stated directly for the multi-commutator $C^R_{S_1,\cdots,S_M}(t)$, its proof works by bounding individually each of the irreducible skeleton that contributes to $C^R_{S_1,\cdots,S_M}(t)$.
-Here $\norm{A(S_{\rm b};t)}$ is also bounded by a sum over irreducible skeletons, with the only difference that here the causal forests in \eqref{eq:At=clusters} corresponding to the irreducible skeletons are restricted to be contained in $S_{\rm b}$.
-In other words, $\norm{A(S_{\rm b};t)}$ is bounded by the bound on $C^R_{S_1,\cdots,S_M}(t)$ if $H$ only contains terms supported inside $S_{\rm b}$; but this truncated $H$ is still a quasilocal Hamiltonian so we can just apply \eqref{eq:exponential_H_C<}.
+The reason is that although Theorem \ref{thm:exponential_H} is stated directly for the nested commutator $C^R_{S_1,\cdots,S_M}(t)$, its proof works by individually bounding each of the irreducible skeleton that contribute to $C^R_{S_1,\cdots,S_M}(t)$.
+Here $\norm{A(S_{\rm b};t)}$ is also bounded by a sum over irreducible skeletons, with the only difference that here the causal forests in Eq.~\eqref{eq:At=clusters} corresponding to the irreducible skeletons are restricted to be contained in $S_{\rm b}$.
+In other words, $\norm{A(S_{\rm b};t)}$ is bounded by the bound on $C^R_{S_1,\cdots,S_M}(t)$ if $H$ only contains terms supported inside $S_{\rm b}$; but this truncated $H$ is still a quasi-local Hamiltonian so we can just apply Eq.~\eqref{eq:exponential_H_C<}.
 Another small difference here is that $\{B_m\}$ do not lie in a square lattice.
 Theorem \ref{thm:exponential_H} generalizes to this case because its proof only uses the fact that the whole space can be tiled by $\{B_m\}$ and some other regions where the connectivity graph of the regions have bounded degree $\le 3^d$; this property also holds here.